 There are 30 days in the month of September.

 Novembre is the month that lead-up to the winter season as well as the end-of-year holidays.
-October is a 30 days month.
+Novembre is a 30 days month.

 L’Armistice is celebrated le 11 novembre (Armistice of World War I).